matuteiglesias/journal/content/Dev/2025-06-22_Enhanced_RSS_Data_Processing_and_Debugging.md

 **🕒 05:35–05:55**
 **🏷️ Labels**: Python, Data Processing, Debugging, RSS, CSV
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal:
-The session aimed to refine and debug various [[Python]] scripts related to RSS data processing, enhancing functionality and resolving existing issues.
+The session aimed to refine and debug various [[Python]] scripts related to RSS [[data processing]], enhancing functionality and resolving existing issues.

 ### Key Activities:
 - **Processing All RSS Data:** Implemented a procedure to process all available RSS data by bypassing the `trigger_time` logic and utilizing manual slicing points.